Kubur

 The Kubur was a type of muzzleloading pistol produced and used throughout the Ottoman Empire.
 It is a general term, referring to a common form of holster pistol, though more specific types were often named for their region of manufacture or distinctive design features.

 Design and features

 Kubur pistols share a common overall form but exhibit significant regional variation in decoration, lock type, and stock design.

 Action: The most common lock mechanism was the robust Miquelet lock, prized for its reliability.
 However, examples with conventional flintlock mechanisms and later percussion locks are also frequently encountered.

 Stock: Stocks were typically made from walnut or other hardwoods and could be either partially or fully covered in metal, most often silver or brass, which was often intricately engraved or chiseled.

-Barrel: Barrels were usually long & smoothbore.
+Barrel: Barrels were usually long, smoothbore imported from Italy, Germany, France but some were locally made.

 Regional and typological variations

 While "Kubur" serves as a general term, more specific names were often applied to denote a pistol's purported origin or distinctive style.

 Regionally Named Types: Many pistols were named after the towns or regions they were associated with.
 Examples include the Skadarke (from Shkodër, modern Albania), the Pećanka (from Peć, modern Kosovo) etc.

 Design-Based Types: Some varieties were named for their aesthetic characteristics.
 The Ledenica (meaning "icicle"), for instance, was a type stocked entirely in silver.
 Another distinct type, characterized by a "rat-tail" butt and a stock made of engraved brass, is primarily attributed to gunsmiths in central Albania, particularly the city of Elbasan.